PROJECTS 2019 presented a series of thought-provoking, large scale installations situated throughout the Fair.

-Curated by Ying Kwok, PROJECTS provides Art Central with a platform to support the presentation of contemporary art with aspirations of scale and non-traditional approaches.
+Curated by Ying Kwok, PROJECTS 2019 provided Art Central with a platform to support the presentation of contemporary art with aspirations of scale and non-traditional approaches.
 Kwok is an independent curator noted for her inventive curatorial approach which centres on the ‘boundaries of collaboration’ between curators, artists and the wider community.
 Ying curated the Hong Kong Pavilion at the 57th Venice Biennale in 2017.

-Investigating into historical and cultural narratives through a variety of mediums within a curatorial framework, in 2019 PROJECTS presents six cutting-edge installations featuring ANGELA YUEN (Hong Kong), CHEUK WING NAM (Hong Kong), HERI DONO (Indonesia), LE GIANG (Vietnam), PHUNK (Singapore), and SEUNGEAN CHA (Korea).
+Investigating into historical and cultural narratives through a variety of mediums within a curatorial framework, in 2019 PROJECTS presented six cutting-edge installations featuring ANGELA YUEN (Hong Kong), CHEUK WING NAM (Hong Kong), HERI DONO (Indonesia), LE GIANG (Vietnam), PHUNK (Singapore), and SEUNGEAN CHA (Korea).

 Triple Twill Triptych